 destroyed the Spanish fleet in the Philippines.
 On June 20, the

 May 12, 1898 - San Juan, Puerto Rico is bombed by the American navy under the command of Rear Admiral William T. Sampson.
 Puerto Rico is overtaken by the United States between July 25 with its landing at Guanica Bay and August 12.
 These acts during the Spanish-American War would ultimately result in Spain deciding in December to cede lands, including Puerto Rico, to the United States.

 July 7, 1898 - The United States annexes the independent republic of Hawaii.

 December 10, 1898 - The Peace Treaty ending the Spanish-American War is signed in Paris.
 The Spanish government agrees to grant independence to Cuba and cede Puerto Rico, Guam, and the Philippines to the United States.

 February 4, 1899 - Filipino independence fighters under leader Emilio Aguinaldo begin a guerrilla war after failing to gain a grant of independence from the United States, which they had been fighting for from Spain since 1896.

 February 14, 1899 - The United States Congress approves the use of voting machines in federal elections.

 March 2, 1899 - Mount Rainier National Park is established in Washington State.

-March 28, 1899 - August Anheuser Busch, Jr., founder of Anheuser-Busch brewery company, is born.
+March 28, 1899 - August Anheuser Busch, Jr., grandson of founder of the Anheuser-Busch brewery company, is born.
+Known for beginning use of Clydesdale in company logo and for buying the St. Louis Cardinals.
 Also born this year are Al Capone, January 17, and Fred Astaire, May 10.

 September 6, 1899 - The Open Door Policy with China is declared by Secretary of State John Hay and the U.S. government in an attempt to open international markets and retain the integrity of China as a nation.